 The Basics of How Cash-Out Refi Works

-Let’s say you have a home valued at $300,000.
-You owe $100,000 on your current mortgage, so you have $200,000 equity in the house.
-Perhaps you need $40,000 to do some home repairs, so you refinance your existing mortgage in the amount of $140,000.
-In this scenario, the $100,000 of your new mortgage loan would go toward paying off your existing mortgage along with applicable costs (if any) due at closing, with the remaining amount back in cash.
+In this scenario, $100,000 of the refinanced mortgage would go toward paying off your existing mortgage along with applicable costs (if any) due at closing, with the remaining $40,000 received in cash.

 If you’re in need of cash for home repairs or for any other reason, a cash-out refinance is not your only option.
 Here, we will examine the cash-out refi process, the pros and cons of a cash-out refi, and other options for getting a lump sum loan.

-What is Cash-Out Refinancing Used For?
+What Is Cash-Out Refinancing Used For?

 Cash-Out Refinancing Eligibility

-Loan-to-value (LTV) ratio: This is a percentage that reflects the difference between the outstanding principal balance of the current mortgage versus the current appraised value of your home.
+Loan-to-value (LTV) ratio: This is a percentage reflecting the difference between the outstanding principal balance of the current mortgage versus the current appraised value of your home.
 Using the example from above, a person with a home with an appraised value of $300,000 and a $150,000 remaining principal balance on their existing mortgage has a 50% loan-to-value ratio. ($150,000 / $300,000 = 50%.)

 Pros of Cash-Out Refinancing